Fichier 1

 seskunas-architecture-workshop-sex-blanket-store-00 COVER.jpg

-0. I SAW A SEX BLANKET STORE
+0. I SAW A SEX BLANKET

 The Sex Blanket Store (2018) for THINX on Mercer Street in Soho, NY was conceived as a series of waveforms or frequencies vibrating through the space that would define zones of influence and activity.
 Curving screens carved up the space into pathways that would contract and expand - the tighter zones pushing strangers together into moments of intimacy and then releasing to a series of beds where visitors could play with the sex blanket.